clojuredocs/guides/articles/tutorials/introduction.md

-### Special Forms
+### Macros and Special Forms

-If an expression starts with an open paren, Clojure first checks to see if it's a special form.
-Special forms are any parenthesized forms which don't follow the regular evaluation rule and get special treatment from the Clojure compiler.
+If an expression starts with an open paren, Clojure first checks to see if it's a macro or special form.
+These are forms which don't follow the regular evaluation rule and get special treatment from the Clojure compiler.

-There aren't too many special forms to remember.
-Some examples of special forms are `def`, `let`, `if` and Java interoperability forms such as `(.toString obj)`.
-We'll cover those a little bit later on.
+Macros are like functions which take as arguments regular Clojure code (which is, after all, just a list of expressions and (usually nested) other lists), and returns the code transformed / expanded in some useful way.

+You write macros to add new syntax to the Clojure language, and usually it's only done when necessary, after you've already gotten as far as you can with plain functions.

+Macros are created using `defmacro`.
+Writing them involves manipulating lists (Clojure code), just like you've already seen.
+Though quoting and unquoting is used to control evaluation of the code you're handling.

+Macro calls in your code get expanded at compile-time, right before the rest of your code is compiled.
+Certain Clojure built-ins like `let`, `def`, and `if` are written as special forms which are hard-coded into the compiler rather than macros, but this is an implementation detail; the effect is the same.

+This tutorial does not discuss macros further.